Don Newton: DC again

 During the time that Newton was drawing this second attempt at The Avengers book, he was contacted by Paul Levitz who promised him some additional advertising artwork, should Newton return to DC.
-After the Avengers inking by Green (which he had been unsatisfied with) and again the lack of scheduled work from Marvel, Newton agreed to accept a new contract with DC.
+After the Avengers inking by Dan Green (which he had been unsatisfied with) and again the lack of scheduled work from Marvel, Newton agreed to accept a new contract with DC.

 Newton did two issues of Green Lantern in 1982.
-Both were Green Lantern Corps stories, one of which contained the first appearance of Ch'p, the squirrel-like Green Lantern of H'lven.
+Both were Green Lantern Corps stories, one of which contained the first appearance of Ch'p, a squirrel-like Green Lantern.
 Two years later Newton returned to Green Lantern in the only DC comics work he inked.
 In Newton’s obituary, Dick Giordano said of this work, "To my mind, Don's final statement was the Green Lantern Corps story he penciled and inked that appeared in Green Lantern #181.
 He showed us how to do it right."

 He drew the first appearance of Jason Todd in Batman #357 (March 1983), a character who became the second Robin.

 Newton had always told DC that the only series he would like to draw other than Batman and Captain Marvel was All-Star Squadron.
-Editor/writer Roy Thomas tapped into that interest by proposing that Newton draw Infinity, Inc., featuring the children of the original All-Star characters.
+Editor and writer Roy Thomas tapped into that interest by proposing that Newton draw Infinity, Inc., featuring the children of the original All-Star characters.
 The first issue scheduled to contain Newton's art was Infinity Inc. #11 featuring a five-page framing sequence by Newton which surrounded a story drawn by George Tuska and Mike Machlan.
 Newton was to begin penciling the entire book with issue #12, but the letters page in issue #11 told of Newton's death.
 Newton suffered a massive heart attack in his home, after dealing with months of a debilitating throat ailment.
 He died three days later on August 19, 1984, in a nearby Mesa hospital.

 While Newton was in the hospital in a coma, the first three pages of Infinity Inc. #12 were sent to Thomas.
 Rubinstein was brought in to ink them and Newton’s Phoenix friend John Clark lettered the pages at Thomas' request.
-As a final tribute to Newton, Marvel Editor-in-Chief Jim Shooter let Rubinstein out of his contract for a month so that he could ink a fill-in issue Newton had done.
-It became Infinity Inc. #13 (April 1985).
-This was Newton's last published original work.
+As a final tribute to Newton, Marvel editor Jim Shooter let Rubinstein out of his contract for a month so that he could ink a fill-in issue Newton had done.
+It became Infinity Inc. #13 (April 1985), which was Newton's last published original work.

 In 2011, DC published Tales of the Batman: Don Newton, a hardcover collection of Newton's Batman stories.